 The Functional Restoration Program is designed for patients who have not been able to cope with chronic pain who have had unsuccessful outcomes from prior treatment and medications.
 The NMCI Medical Clinic FRP team is composed of doctorate level pain psychologist, psychiatrist, pain management physicians and physical therapists to reduce and manage chronic pain and difficulties.
-We specialize in areas of pain reduction, physical and occupational therapy, psychology, psychiatry, nutrition, education in self-management and art relaxation.
+We specialize in areas of pain reduction, physical and occupational therapy, psychology, psychiatry, nutrition, education in self-management and the Art of relaxation.

 The FRP program at NMCI will be tailored specifically for your needs, goals and concerns.
 The interdisciplinary method for our FRP program identifies and works through obstacles that may block progress in reaching your specific goals for optimal improvement.

 We offer a functional restoration program that is designed to help reduce the negative impacts associated with chronic pain.
 The functional restoration team goal is to reduce depression, stress, anxiety, and overall bodily effects of these issues.